 NieR: Automata is out now on PlayStation 4 and PC.

-This concludes my interview with Emi Evans for his work on NieR: Automata.
+This concludes my interview with Emi Evans for her work on NieR: Automata.
 Emi currently works with Scarlet Moon Productions and you can follow her on Twitter for updates on her latest projects.
 Did any of you enjoy the soundtrack for NieR: Automata as much as I did?
 Please feel free to let me know your thoughts on this and the game as a whole in the comments section below.